-Various commands are available to manage the overall folder structure in the NEXUS Server.
-What can be done depends on the access privileges you have:
+Various commands are available to manage the overall folder structure in the NEXUS Server, including the ability to create top-level folders and sub-folders, and edit, share and remove folders.

 Controls for managing the folder structure can be found on the right-click menu (with the mouse cursor over an existing folder entry).
 With the exception of adding a top-level folder, commands act on the currently selected folder in the structure.

 Access folder structure management commands from the right-click menu.

 You cannot move existing folders (or items for that matter) within the structure.
 This can be performed only through direct connection with the NEXUS Server via Altium NEXUS's Explorer panel interface, and provided you have the appropriate privileges to do so.

 You can soft-delete folders and Items from the Explorer page - sending them to the isolated Trash area for the NEXUS Server.
 Entities in the Trash can then be permanently deleted, or restored, as required.

 The NEXUS Server provides the following sharing capabilities:

 Folder-level Sharing - providing the ability to control who is able to see what content in the NEXUS Server by sharing server folders.
 This allows control over whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
 A single NEXUS Server can be partitioned into various effective 'zones' of content, but with controlled folder-level permissions the content can be made selectively visible, or hidden as required, giving the right people the right access to the right data.